 - automatic and fixed bulk solvent parameter options

 Thank you Axel for providing this distribution to SBGrid members ahead of general public.
 Since all users are likely to take advantage of new improvements immediately we will make version 1.2 the default version.
 If you want to keep using version 1.1 instead please execute the command sbgrid -h for more info.
-The new CNS …
+The …

 Newest Members